- For Women Facing a Breast Biopsy

 Other women who have been through a breast biopsy may be your strongest allies.
 Talking with them can be very helpful and reassuring.
 You can reach out – or simply listen – to others who understand your feelings and concerns.

 If you learn that you have breast cancer, you may find it helpful to talk with someone who has already been through breast cancer.
 Our Reach To Recovery® Program, which is available in most communities, is one of many programs that may help you.
-This program can put you in touch with a woman who has been diagnosed with and treated for breast cancer.
+This program can put you in touch with a trained volunteer who has been diagnosed with and treated for breast cancer.

 Remember: Most breast changes are not cancer.
 While it’s hard to go through the emotions and uncertainties that often come with a breast biopsy, try to learn as much as you can about what’s going on and get the support you need.
 For more information about breast health, breast cancer, or to find support services where you live, please contact us.